 A hackathon is a tool to seed the culture of innovation and meritocracy.
 It abides by the principle that good ideas can come from anywhere.
 It is just the starting process of the long and lengthy process of innovation filled with uncertainty.
 This infographic will give you an idea about the role of hackathons in the process of innovation.

 Not an effective recruiting tool

 Unlike hiring challenges, a hackathon is not a recruitment tool and should not be used as one.
 Yes, sometimes companies do spot extraordinary talent and end up absorbing them.
-But it is just byproduct and not a regular occurance.
+But it is just a byproduct and not a regular occurrence.